Media & Communication, '93

 “The way I form relationships and cherish those relationships was an integral part of my education at Castleton," he said.
 "I didn't just get an education on my career during those four years; I also learned how to conduct my life.”

-Paluzzi recalls learning the importance of technology in his field of study from recently retired communication Professor Robert Gershon in his time on campus and the effect it continues to have on his career to this day.
+Paluzzi recalls learning the importance of technology in his field of study from retired communication Professor Robert Gershon in his time on campus and the effect it continues to have on his career to this day.

 “He taught us about the technology we would be working with when we faced the real world and, more importantly, taught us the appreciation and responsibility of our chosen career,” he said.
 “The ethics of journalism and the importance of telling someone's story.
-I think of Dr. Bob often and still stay in touch with him to this day.”
+I think of Dr. Bob often and stay in touch with him to this day.”

 Paluzzi says his favorite memory of Castleton is more of a feeling.
 Calling Castleton his home away from home, he says he especially misses the month of October when the colors of the mountains would really “pop.”